willp240/rat-container/README.md

 (This is based on CERN's documentation for [running ROOT with graphics](https://hub.docker.com/r/rootproject/root-ubuntu16/))

 - The process is different on each OS but I will outline steps here to make it work on each.
 Note that these instructions assume that since you are on your own machine, you are using **Docker**.
-Singularity may work with graphics as it is, but these Docker solutions are the only ones that are tested and confirmed to be working.
+Apptainer may work with graphics as it is, but these Docker solutions are the only ones that are tested and confirmed to be working.

   For **Linux**: